Banging Toolbox

 Shave your head.

-We know that this usually isn’t the preferred way to prevent future clogs, but it helps a lot and is practical.
+We know that shaving your head isn’t the preferred way to prevent future clogs, but shaving your head can help a lot to avoid showers from blocking.

-As we’ve said earlier, every person sheds 50-100 strands of hair per day and is the most common culprit of a clogged shower drain.
+As we’ve said earlier, every person sheds 50-100 strands of hair per day making for the most common culprit causing clogged shower drains.

 If you are willing to, shaving your head will greatly prolong the time before you would need to unclog the drain again.